-VistaLINK® is Evertz' remote monitoring and control capability over an Ethernet network using Simple Network Management Protocol (SNMP).
+VistaLINK® is Evertz's remote monitoring and configuration platform which operates over an Ethernet network using Simple Network Management Protocol (SNMP).
 SNMP is a standard computer network protocol that enables different devices sharing the same network to communicate with each other.
-For monitoring there needs to be a detecting device that automatically reports all errors to a central alarm and error logging station.
-We also need to be able to interrogate individual detector devices from the central station to determine the status of individual channels.
-Finally, we need to be able to configure devices in the network from the central station and receive feedback that the configuration has been carried out.
+VistaLINK® provides centralized alarm management, which monitors, reports, and logs all incoming alarm events and dispatches alerts to all the VLPro Clients connected to the server.
+Card configuration through VistaLINK® PRO can be performed on an individual or multi-card basis using simple copy and paste routines, which reduces the time to configure each module separately.
+Finally, VistaLINK® enables the user to configure devices in the network from a central station and receive feedback that the configuration has been carried out.